Leo-vissi/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Tasks

-0. Run Python file
+0. Run Python file.
      Write a Shell script that runs a Python script.
         - The Python file name will be saved in the environment variable $PYFILE

-1. Run inline
+1. Run inline.
      Write a Shell script that runs Python code.
          - The Python code will be saved in the environment variable $PYCODE

-2. Hello, print
+2. Hello, print.
      Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
           - Use the function print

-3. Print integer
+3. Print integer.
      Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.

          - You can find the source code here
          - The output of the script should be: